PiaDue/SpotSave/README.md

 ## Setup

 **db.json**
+- purpose: acts as a database
-- save this file in root directory of this project
+- create a file called `db.json` in the root directory
-- example code:
+- example file:
 ```json
 {
     "pins": [